 Trump heads to China for high-stakes meeting with Xi

-President Trump heads to China Tuesday for a highly anticipated summit with Chinese President Xi Jinping, following through with a meeting Mr. Trump delayed due to the war with Iran.
+President Trump is expected to land in China soon for a highly anticipated summit with the country's president.

 View CBS News In